djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 > a need to revisit the organising principles of the academy, not least to account for the huge shift in focus caused by the Covid19 pandemic and the emergency pivot to blended learning and working.
 (McIntosh & Nutt, 2022, p.
 265)

 Bring up the precarity of much work

+Hannon (2014) also has a lot of literature on the problems with institutional implementation.

+> It aims to shift from studying the what of organisation to the how of organising and identify the points at which network ties and connections are established and assembled, making visible the objects that put these arrangements into place.
+(Hannon, 2014, p.
+69)

 **universities know what, not how, perhaps because atomist over emphasis and other issues, diversity**